-The Modern Sportsbook Boom: Immersive Direct-View LED Applications are Transforming the In-Person Betting & Sports Viewing Experience
+The Sportsbook Boom: Immersive Direct-View LED Applications are Transforming the In-Person Betting & Sports Viewing Experience

-Dynamic sportsbooks aren't just in Las Vegas anymore.
-Many casinos across the country are beginning to designate spaces within their casino floor to sportsbooks.
+Dynamic sportsbooks aren't just in Las Vegas.
+As more states legalize sports betting, many casinos across the country are designating targeted spaces within their properties to sportsbooks.

 Categories: Pro Sports and Colleges, Spectaculars

-Sports betting has exploded in the five years after the Supreme Court ruled a 1992 federal law prohibiting sports betting to be unconstitutional.
-Since that landmark 2018 ruling to now in 2023, sportsbooks have accepted over $200 billion in bets and raked in $14 billion in revenue according to www.legalsportsbetting.com.
-To date, nearly two-thirds of US states approved some form of legal sports wagering, whether via mobile apps or in-person sportsbooks.
+Sports betting has exploded in the seven years after the Supreme Court ruled a 1992 federal law prohibiting sports betting to be unconstitutional.
+Since that landmark 2018 ruling, 38 states and Washington D.C. have launched legal sports betting markets, whether via mobile apps or in-person sportsbooks.

 LED Video Trends in Brick & Mortar Sportsbooks